bion/ko/README.md

 `register-group` to specifiy a graph of groups, then reference the desired target group by name in the `begin` action.

-To create a group named `"source"` at the head of the "Overtone Default", and then a group called `"filter"` directly after it.
+Create a group named `"source"` at the head of the "Overtone Default", a group called `"filter"` directly after it, then a group `middling` in between the two:

 ```clojure
 ;; single-arity adds to head of "Overtone Default"